zhilyaev/werf/docs/pages/reference/registry/image_naming.md

 ### Default values

-By default, dapp use `latest` as a docker tag for all images of dappfile.
+By default, dapp uses `latest` as a docker tag for all images of dappfile.

 ### Combining parameters